Peaceminusone: Collaborations

+Fashion

-In 2014, G-Dragon started using Peaceminusone name with his collaboration with Chow Tai Fook, releasing his own jewellery collection.
-The following year Italian luxury footwear designer Giuseppe Zanotti teamed up with G-Dragon for a capsule range of footwear.
-In 2016 G-Dragon teamed up with Verbal and Yoon Ahn's label Ambush for a capsule collection of denim pieces.
-In 2017 the brand collaborated with Vogue to do pop-up shop in Seoul, selling limited edition Peaceminusone X Vogue apparel.
-In the same year they launched collaboration with French retailer Colette which was made available to purchase on his online store.
+In 2014, G-Dragon began using the Peaceminusone brand with a collaboration with Chow Tai Fook, releasing a jewelry collection.
+In 2015, he collaborated with Italian luxury footwear designer Giuseppe Zanotti on a capsule footwear collection.
+The following year, Peaceminusone partnered with Verbal and Yoon Ahn's label Ambush for a denim capsule collection.
+In 2017, Peaceminusone collaborated with Vogue Korea for a pop-up shop in Seoul, selling limited-edition apparel.
+That same year, a collaboration with French retailer Colette was released and made available through Peaceminusone's online store.

-In 2019, the brand contribution for 'Mickey: The True Original Exhibition' in New York City which commemorates Mickey Mouse's 90th Anniversary.
-In November of same year, the brand collaborated with Nike to release his Peaceminusone Para-Noise Air Force 1 shoes, G-Dragon became the first Korean singer to do so.
-The shoes sold out within hours of being released world-wide.
-GQ Australia named the shoes as the second most valuable sneakers of 2019.
-The Stute picked them as the ninth best shoes in 2019.
-The sneaker gained worldwide popularity with celebrities and athletes like Neymar, Mbappé, Trinidad James, Jay Chou and J Balvin spotted wearing them.
-A second version of Peaceminusone Para-Noise Air Force 1 shoes in white color was released in November 2020 named "Paranoise 2.0".
-It sold-out immediately after release and was named one of the best and most expensive sneakers in 2020.

-In 2021, G-Dragon started his own range of shoes made by Nike that began with the Kwondo1 which is inspired by taekwondo, G-Dragon's legal name "Kwon" and Nike's "Just Do It" slogan.
+In 2019, Peaceminusone contributed artwork to 'Mickey: The True Original Exhibition' in New York City, celebrating Mickey Mouse's 90th anniversary.
+Later that year, he released the Peaceminusone Para-Noise Air Force 1 with Nike, becoming the first Korean singer to collaborate on the model.
+The shoes sold out worldwide within hours.
+The sneaker gained global popularity, with celebrities and athletes such as Neymar, Mbappé, Trinidad James, Jay Chou, and J Balvin seen wearing them.
+A second version, "Para-Noise 2.0", was released in November 2020 and sold out immediately.
+In 2021, he launched the Kwondo1 shoe with Nike, inspired by taekwondo, his legal name "Kwon", and Nike's "Just Do It" slogan.

+In 2025, G-Dragon collaborated with Jacob & Co on the Astronomia Solar G-Dragon watch, a bespoke timepiece featuring a daisy-shaped dial, multicolored sapphires, white diamonds, a rose-gold dragon motif, and engravings including “The World Is Mine” and Übermensch.
+The PEACEMINUSONE Pendant collection followed, with two limited-edition designs: one in sterling silver with yellow sapphires and tsavorites, and one in 18K white gold with pave-set diamonds and a central fancy vivid yellow diamond.

+Others

+Peaceminusone has also explored experimental collaborations beyond fashion.
+In 2022, the brand partnered with metaverse company "IPX" to release a digital art and "NFT" collaboration featuring the virtual human “Wade”.
+The NFT releases were limited in quantity and sold out immediately.
+In 2025, Peaceminusone expanded into food and beverage with "CU convenience stores", releasing the G-Dragon Highball.
+Each batch of 8,888 cans sold out within hours, and total sales surpassed 880,000 cans in three days.